 You’ve already got a plan.
 You don’t need this advice, we get that.
 But before you skip straight to selling, it’s worth five minutes to step through the points in this article because (believe me) we see a lot of people starting T-shirt businesses who don’t do the basics and then wonder why it isn’t working for them.

 So break out the notebook, Evernote, bar napkin, and answer these questions while you begin your plan to become the Emperor of T-ville.

 That’s the phrase the pros use: product market fit.

-T-shirts are a big and well competed market.
+T-shirts are a big and competitive market.
 So competition can be fierce.
 People give them away (you should see my nerdy software T-shirt collection).
 It’s soooo easy to go to the store and buy a 5-pack of plain white tees (the shirts, not the band) for under $20.

 Then there are lots of other clever, witty, original, brilliant, successful people selling funny, insightful and enlightening T-shirts too.
 So it’s super-important to understand how your T-shirts are differentiated.

 What is the ‘tone of voice’ of your T-shirts?
-Are they in-your-face, laugh-out-loud / subtle and inspirational / cause based / location based / industry based / sports based?
+Are they in-your-face, laugh-out-loud?
+Subtle and inspirational?
+Cause based?
+Location-based?
+About industry?
+Or sports?
 You need to clearly define your niche.

 Then you need to figure out who wants that product and how you’re going to reach them.